Immunizations for adults

 Get immunized before having a baby

-Pregnant individuals are eligible to get a free pertussis (whooping cough) vaccine in every pregnancy to help protect the baby after birth.
-The pertussis vaccine is given as part of the tetanus, diphtheria, pertussis (Tdap) vaccine.
+Pregnant women are eligible to get a free pertussis (whooping cough) immunization in every pregnancy to help protect the baby after birth.
+The pertussis immunization is given as part of the tetanus, diphtheria, pertussis (Tdap) vaccine.

 Personal risk factors

-If you have special medical conditions or other high risk factors, you may need additional vaccines.
-Talk to your health care provider or your local Public Health unit about other recommended vaccines.
+If you have special medical conditions or other high risk factors, you may need additional immunizations.
+Talk to your health care provider or your local public health unit about other recommended immunizations.